jsonnext/codemirror-json-schema/CONTRIBUTING.md

 1. Once your branch is ready, and it contains bugfixes, documentation improvements or features, run `pnpm changeset add` to add a [changeset](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md) file
    - There you can compose the markdown entry describing your changes that will be published in CHANGELOG.md
-2. Format your code with prettier: `pnpm run prettier:write`
-3. Push your changes to your feature branch
+2. Push your changes to your feature branch
-4. Open a pull request from your fork to the original repository in the Github UI or [CLI](https://cli.github.com/manual/gh_pr_create)
+3. Open a pull request from your fork to the original repository in the Github UI or [CLI](https://cli.github.com/manual/gh_pr_create)